 - Be prepared to submit contact information for two academic referees.
 Please contact your referees in advance to obtain an email address (preferably a university email address).
 Be sure to inform your referees that you are doing this and that the University of Toronto, School of Graduate Studies will be contacting them by email.
 As soon as you have entered all the referee’s contact information and paid the application fee, the system will send an invitation to the referee to submit an appraisal electronically.

 - Download the “Personal Statement”.
 You will only be able to access this file after you pay the online application fee.
 Upload the completed “Personal Statement” outlining your professional goals, including details of the specific work you have done so far that has bearing on your future studies.
 Failure to complete all the questions on the “Personal Statement” form, and upload the form, will disqualify your application.

-- Upload only one writing sample between 10 and 20 pages.
+- Upload only one writing sample (in English) between 10 and 20 pages.

 - Applicants whose previous study was in a language other than English must submit an official TOEFL score (minimum 580 written, 237 computerized) and TWE score of 5.